Movie reviews: Aiyyaa, Bhoot Returns

-REUTERS: This Friday our Bollywood correspondent Shilpa Jamkhandikar reviews two freshly released movies.
+REUTERS: Our Bollywood correspondent Shilpa Jamkhandikar reviews two freshly released movies.
 Read the reviews here.

 - Aiyyaa